umco/umbraco-ditto/docs/getting-started.md

 ## Where do I configure Ditto?

 Ditto does not require any pre-configuration within your website/web-application.
-For complex mappings, you can decorate your model type with custom attributes, typically these would be `ValueResolvers` or `TypeConverters`, (or a comibnation of both).
+For complex mappings, you can decorate your model type with custom attributes, typically these would be [`ValueResolvers`](usage-advanced-valueresolvers) or [`TypeConverters`](usage-advanced-typeconverters), (or a combination of both).